greg-raven/Uncommon-Sense/_drafts/staging.md

 Socialism is not in the least what it pretends to be.
 It is not the pioneer of a better and finer world, but the spoiler of what thousands of years of civilization have created.
 It does not build, it destroys.
 For destruction is the essence of it.
 It produces nothing, it only consumes what the social order based on private ownership in the means of production has created.
 Ludwig von Mises

-The essential characteristic of Western civilization that distinguishes it from the arrested and petrified civilizations of the East was and is its concern for freedom from the state.
-Ludwig Von Mises

-The struggle for freedom ... is not the struggle of the many against the few, but of minorities --- sometimes of a minority of but one man --- against the majority.
-Ludwig von Mises

-This, then, is freedom in the external life of man --- that he is independent of the arbitrary power of his fellows.
-Ludwig von Mises

 Nothing is so difficult as not deceiving oneself.
 Ludwig Wittgenstein